 As innovation in the cloud has progressed rapidly, new tools and APIs are now available that have a massive impact on how enterprises can transform and migrate their current platforms.
 Automation is playing a critical role in how we visualize this transformation.

 2. Use a Direct Routing as a Service (DRaaS) provider.
 Companies like SIPPIO, for instance, provide cloud-based voice services for Microsoft Teams via Microsoft Azure’s globally redundant data centers.
-Unlike the first option, this one is $12 per user per month for unlimited domestic calling, and it’s only offered via the channel.
 This voice service offering also allows organizations to enable traditional inbound and outbound PSTN voice calling functionality directly within Microsoft Teams, including support for conventional PBX-based phone systems and analog equipment, such as fax machines.
 The company also says it can launch voice services for a new client in less than 10 minutes from start to finish, and it’s available in more than 60 countries.
+And, unlike the first option, it’s only offered via the channel and leaves room for margin.

 Get ahead of the UCaaS Curve